Why consider a technical writing certification? Well, they have a few things going for them:

 - Technical writing programs offer different routes of specialization.
 Whether this applies to different writing tools, software platforms, or writing standards, specialization is always valuable in technical writing.

 - Certifications can offer a way to set you apart from other technical writers.
 It’s rare that a technical writer went to university for technical writing, so a certificate in technical writing can give less experienced writers a boost when just starting out in the field.

-- There’s no technical writing equivalent to studying at Oxford or Harvard or wherever.
+- There’s no technical writing equivalent to studying at Oxford, Harvard, or wherever.
 Many technical certification programs cost money but lack the political strength that a degree program has.